iPlumb3r/HelloWorld/docker-compose/install.md

 Prerequisites
 -
-Docker is installed on your machine : See <a href="https://github.com/babonet13/HelloWorld/blob/master/Docker/install.md">How to Use Docker Compose">here</a> for the instructions.
+Docker must be installed on your machine : See <A href="https://github.com/babonet13/HelloWorld/blob/master/Docker/install.md">here</A> for the instructions.

 Install
 -